tsliwowicz/crayon/README.md

 Change Log
 ----------

+2013-08-19 -
+* Replaced entire aggregation pipeline to a faster multicore one (x3-x5)
+* Added more visibility to the aggregation process
+* Fixed bad positioning on raw data graphs graph with gaps of data
+* Added keywords

 2013-08-18 -
 * MAJOR CHANGE: Replaced format of saved files, conversion script is one liner (preparing for multicore aggregations)